-Look up “MEAL Plan” on a search engine and it would yield you results for all sorts of nutrition plans and alternatives.
-Unless you put some other writing-related keywords in the search bar, you won’t see any results about a framework that is perfected by Duke University, which goes by the same name.
+Look up “MEAL Plan” on a search engine and it would yield results for all sorts of nutrition plans and alternatives.
+Unless you put some other writing-related keywords in the search bar, you won’t see results about a framework perfected by Duke University, which goes by the same name.
 The MEAL plan is as essential to your academic writing, as is the daily meal to your body & mind.

 Academic writing gives you an opportunity to display your writing flair by describing the contents of a given topic with precision and accuracy.
 The MEAL method, with its planned sense of paragraphing, helps you achieve exactly that!

 “One way to envision a body paragraph is as a “complete MEAL,” with the components being the paragraph’s Main idea, Evidence, Analysis, and Link back to the larger claim.”

 Just as an effective essay focuses on one main idea (the thesis statement), an effective essay paragraph should also focus on one main idea (the topic sentence).
 Most professors will expect this topic sentence to be the first sentence of the paragraph.
 However, depending upon what style of paper you’re writing, it can come later.
 But it must be present for sure.

 It’s important that the reader has a take away from each paragraph with a clear understanding of its main idea.
 He or she shouldn’t have to go back to reading the paragraph, trying to understand what’s it saying.

 Evidence gives plausibility, validity, and correctness to the main idea in a paragraph.
 Providing context is important before you introduce the evidence to form a link with the main idea of a paragraph.